cube-drone/rt0/players-guide/src/player/magic.md

 * This hand can lift up to 5lbs.

 ## ♓︎ Pisces - Fish
-Players with Foolish cannot learn Pisces.
+Players with **Foolish** cannot learn Pisces.

 ### Combat - Fishy
 * Place a Magician on Pisces.
-* Search your deck for a card (clever: 2 cards), place it in your hand, and then shuffle the deck.
+* Search your deck for a card (Clever: 2 cards), place it in your hand, and then shuffle the deck.
 * At the end of the turn, discard The Magician.

 ### Skill - Grappling Hook